Local(ish) gravity theories in conformal superspace: Conclusions

 \subsection{Summary}

-I started the paper looking for gravitational theories which admit a reduced configuration space in metric variables.
+\paragraph*{Classical} I started the paper looking for gravitational theories which admit a reduced configuration space in metric variables.
 That is, superspace $\mathcal{Q}/\mbox{Diff}(M)$ is not the reduced space of physical configurations for GR; one still has an action of refoliations.
 Thus the question arises: what is the maximal local symmetry group acting on metric configuration space that admits a respective \lq\lq{}superspace\rq\rq{}?

-The answer is: conformal diffeomorpshims, and the reduced configurations space it forms is called \lq{}conformal superspace\rq{}.
-I then went on to investigate the local gravitational actions that were compatible with this principle.
-Surprisingly, minimal coupling to vector fields yields a $U(1)$ gauge theory with hyperbolic equations of motion, a surprising consequence from our starting point.
+Such a group represents symmetries compatible with a quantum mechanical transition amplitude between physical observables, for which no \lq\lq{}Problem of Time\rq\rq{} emerges.

+The answer to the question posed above is: conformal diffeomorpshims.
+Under the action of these transformations, the reduced quotient configuration space formed is called \lq{}conformal superspace\rq{}.
+Standard dynamical approaches to GR often bear hints of this symmetry: it is apparent in numerical approaches (it is used to interpret LIGO data \cite{Pretorius_binary, BSSN_binary}); it is used for studying the initial value problem of GR \cite{York, 3+1_book}, and it is used to separate out the physical degrees of freedom of GR from the gauge ones \cite{IsMa1982}.

+Shape dynamics (\cite{SD_first}, see \cite{Flavio_tutorial} for a review) is a theory that embodies these symmetry principles.
+However, it is engineered in such a way as to closely match GR dynamics, thereby acquiring a non-local Hamiltonian.
+Therefore, starting just from the same symmetry principles and assumptions of locality, it becomes of paramount importance for the entire spatially relational approach (to which shape dynamics belongs) to investigate the existence and properties of this theory space.
+This investigation should be done even if merely to rule out models other than shape dynamics belonging to this class, in which case, more confidence should be invested in the only existing completely first principles approach to the construction of shape dynamics (given in \cite{SD_construction}): \lq{}symmetry-doubling\rq{} (which could also inform extensions of gauge groups for particle physics).